joshkadis/themostlaps/copy/about.md

 Private rides (or "activities" in Strava's technical terminology) _are_ included in your total stats.
 However, information that could identify any specific ride is _never_ displayed on the site.

-#### Can you remove me from the site?
+#### Can you remove all my data from the site?

 Yes, no problem.
 [Email us](mailto:info@themostlaps.com) and we'll take care of it right away.

-Note that if you revoke access in [your Strava settings][5], your data will still be on the site until you let us know to remove you.
+If you revoke access in [your Strava settings][5], your data will be removed from the site automatically.
+If that doesn't happen, email and we'll fix it right away.

 #### Where can I read the legal stuff?